BrinkOfSecondBailout/Node_Nexus/README.markdown

 ## Overview

 Node Nexus is a lightweight, socket-based server written in C that implements a custom in-memory database for managing a hierarchical file system.
-Designed as a learning project to demonstrate advanced systems programming concepts, it features user authentication, a tree-based data structure, and binary serialization for persistent storage.
+Designed with advanced systems programming concepts, it features user authentication, a tree-based data structure, and binary serialization for persistent storage.
 Instead of relying on a traditional database like SQLite, Node Nexus uses a custom in-memory database to showcase low-level memory management, thread-safe operations, and efficient binary serialization/deserialization.
 Multiple clients can connect to the server safely and effectively at once (up to a limit of course).

 ### Key Features